Millionaire Luxury – Lifestyle Myths Debunked

 In the book Happy Money: The Science of Happier Spending, I like how they veer from the conventional train of thought.
 They don't try to convince you to make so-called smarter financial choices but instead focus on the importance of spending money on things that will help bring more joy to your life.

 According to the book, happiness research shows that material things produce less happiness than experiential purchases.
 So, the next vacation you take, seize the opportunities it may offer.
 Trek on a glacier, hike up a mountain, raft down a river, or view incredible waterfalls.
 Few things can top that!
 Want to give your happiness a boost with unforgettable memories?
 Well then, investment in experiences is the way to a luxury life for you.
-Evidently, that's what money can buy!
+That's what money can buy!

 I hope these insights have lifted the veil of mystery surrounding the interpretation of a luxury lifestyle, what it entails, and what habits you can adopt to live your best life today and tomorrow.